Bird Box (film): Music

 Trent Reznor and Atticus Ross (of Nine Inch Nails) were hired to score the film.
 The soundtrack album itself was released about two weeks after the release of the film, on January 1, 2019.
 It was first released for sale only on Nine Inch Nails's website, and later on iTunes, Apple Music, Spotify, and other platforms.
 The released version consisted of 10 tracks, totaling an hour and six minutes of music.
 In a statement on the Nine Inch Nails website, Reznor said:

 Like all soundtrack records we release, we aim for these to play like albums that take you on a journey and can exist as companion pieces to the films and as their own separate works.
 We created a significant amount of music and conceptual sound for Bird Box, a lot of which never made it to your ears in the final version of the film.
 We've decided to present you with this version of the soundtrack record that represents what Bird Box is to us.
 We hope you enjoy.
 For those interested, we will be releasing a more expansive (read: more self-indulgent) physical-only offering this spring that will contain an additional hour of music and artwork that colors further outside the lines ...

 The full version of the soundtrack was released on November 22, 2019, exclusively on a special-edition vinyl box set (with a digital download at purchase).
 The full version contains 13 more tracks and an extra hour of music, resulting in a two-hour (plus six minutes), 23-track album.

-In December 2019, Reznor criticized Bird Box producers over their use of Ross and his music, and the film editor over making an inadequately low mix of the music in the film, calling the experience a "fucking waste of time".
+In December 2019, Reznor criticized Bird Box producers over their use of his and Ross's music, and the film editor over making an inadequately low mix of the music in the film, calling the experience a "fucking waste of time".